Let's imagine you order a mushroom and cheese pizza from La Val's, and that they represent your order as a list:

 list as there are

 x's.
 Make sure to modify the original list using list mutation techniques.

 In computer science, trees are recursive data structures that are widely used in various settings.
-The diagram to the right is an example of a tree.
+The diagram below is an example of a tree.